paulpleela/finance-tracker/README.md

-# Expense Manager
+# Finance Tracker

-The Expense Manager is a desktop application designed to easily and effectively manage and track financial transactions.
+The Finance Tracker is a desktop application designed to easily and effectively manage and track financial transactions.
 This project provides a platform for users to log their income and expenses, as well as track their monthly budget and savings.
 Additionally, it offers an Analytics feature for viewing charts by category and timeframe.

 - [Features](#features)
   - [User Authentication](#user-authentication)